 Redis is a bit different from Kafka in terms of its storage and various functionalities.
 At its core, Redis is an in-memory data store that can be used as a high-performance database, a cache, and a message broker.
 It is perfect for real-time data processing.

 The various data structures supported by Redis are strings, hashes, lists, sets, and sorted sets.
 Redis also has various clients written in several languages which can be used to write custom programs for the insertion and retrieval of data.
-This is an advantage over Kafka since Kafka only has a Java client.
 The main similarity between the two is that they both provide a messaging service.
 But for the purpose of log aggregation, we can use Redis’ various data structures to do it more efficiently.

 In a previous post, we described in detail how Redis can support a production ELK (Elasticsearch, Logstash, Kibana) Stack.
 In this example, we explained how Redis can serve as an entry point for all logs.
 It’s used as a messaging service and buffers all data.
 Only when the Logstash and the Elasticsearch have the resources required does Redis release the aggregated log data, ensuring no data leaks due to lack of resources.